The Hi-Lo Country: Plot

-Finally Pete confronts Mona and ask her to end the affair for the sake of her and Big Boy's reputation, but Mona counters that she knows he is infatuated with her.
-Later at a town dance, Les sees Big Boy and Mona dancing and pulls a gun to shoot Big Boy, but has the gun knocked out of his band by a crowd member and is beaten brutally by Big Boy.
+Finally, Pete confronts Mona and asks her to end the affair for the sake of Big Boy and her reputation, but Mona counters that she knows he is infatuated with her.
+Later at a town dance, Les sees Big Boy and Mona dancing and pulls a gun to shoot Big Boy, but has the gun knocked out of his hand by a crowd member and is beaten brutally by Big Boy.
 Mona follows Big Boy outside and kisses him.

-Big Boy, Mona, Pete, and Josepha spend the rest of the night together, and after visiting a Mexican witch named Meesa, Pete takes Mona outside and has sex with her, but Big Boy too drunk to notice.
+Big Boy, Mona, Pete, and Josepha spend the rest of the night together, and after visiting a Mexican witch named Meesa, Pete takes Mona outside and has sex with her, but Big Boy is too drunk to notice.
 Josepha comes out and brings Mona back inside, but does not confront Pete.
 She later tells Pete to "tell Big Boy before she does, or he'll kill you."
 Pete reflects on having lost the fear of death.
-In the end it is Big Boy's younger brother, Little Boy, who ends up impulsively killing Big Boy after a brawl because of feeling humiliated by his older brother.
+In the end, Big Boy's younger brother, Little Boy, ends up impulsively killing Big Boy after a brawl after feeling humiliated by his older brother.

-In the present, Pete sits in his car outside the church holding Big Boy's memorial.
-After the funeral, he is given a talking to by the Matson boys' mother, who tells him to spare Little Boy, and that she knew since Big Boy was born that his life would end in violence.
+At present, Pete sits in his car outside the church holding Big Boy's memorial.
+After the funeral, he is given a talking-to by the Matson boys' mother, who tells him to spare Little Boy, and that she knew since Big Boy was born that his life would end in violence.
 Pete approaches Little Boy and tells him he is honoring Mrs. Matson's wishes, but that he will kill him if Little Boy ever slanders Big Boy.
 He walks off with Mona, who is pregnant, who tells him she told Big Boy about their sexual encounter.
-They say goodbye, and Pete heads off to start a new life in California.
+They say goodbye, and Pete heads off to start a new life in California with a hint of reuniting with Josepha, as Mona notes that she had previously moved there.